sc0ttj/component/README.md

   - create a `Component.useScroll(scrollProps => { ... })` add-on module:
     - see [sc0ttj/scrollstory](https://github.com/sc0ttj/scrollstory) for tiny scroll library

-- Better animations:
+- Better game support:
-  - create a physics based timing functions module:
-    - like current easings, but more flexible/dynamic
-    - can pass params like friction, magnitude, etc, to make the anims more/less "pronounced"
-    - see `react-motion`, `react-spring`, `react-move`, `pose`, etc
+  - an `audio()` addon, with loops, panning, volume, effects
+  - a `tick()` addon (time-based animation):
+    - a gameloop with ticker that emits "ticks" at set intervals (always 30 times/second, for example)
+    - rendering de-coupled from gameloop (fps can vary)
+  - render to canvas
+    - define views as function which receives props and draws to a canvas

 - Universal rendering (add-ons):
   - use [tagged templates](https://codeburst.io/javascript-es6-tagged-template-literals-a45c26e54761) to render from `x` to HTML strings: